 88. The Commissioner may, in his discretion, compound such offence under this Act as may be prescribed as being an offence which may be compounded by accepting from the person reasonably suspected of having committed the offence a sum not exceeding \$1,000.

-LEGISLATIVE HISTORY INDUSTRIAL RELATIONS ACT (CHAPTER 136)
+LEGISLATIVE HISTORY INDUSTRIAL RELATIONS ACT 1960

-This Legislative History is provided for the convenience of users of the Industrial Relations Act.
+This Legislative History is a service provided by the Law Revision Commission on a best-efforts basis.
 It is not part of the Act.